Spanning Tree Autoregressive Visual Generation: Introduction

-Our contribution to the AR visual generation can be summarized as threefold: (1) We propose \method{}, an order randomization strategy for AR visual generation that structurally reflects prior knowledge about the image while ensuring flexibility in the choice of sequence order at inference for downstream tasks, based on the uniform sampling tree.
-(2) We show that the BFS traversal order of uniform spanning trees is sufficient to enjoy the benefit of random permutation, offering the opportunity to be exposed to bidirectional context, without increasing the training complexity.
-(3) We offer a new building block for future work of AR visual generation in image editing, which is challenging in conventional AR visual models, and can be adopted through minimal changes without sacrificing performance.
+The contribution of our work, \method{}, can be summarized as threefold: \begin{itemize} \item We propose a structured sequence order randomization strategy for AR visual generation based on the BFS traversal of the uniform sampling tree, ensuring both flexibility of sequence order and sampling performance. \item We show that the BFS traversal order of uniform spanning trees is sufficient to achieve the benefits of random permutation for diverse sequence orders in AR visual generation models without increasing training complexity. \item We introduce a new building block that supports region-level modification capabilities for image editing with minimal changes that do not sacrifice performance, a challenge in conventional AR visual generative models. \end{itemize}